 Rollovers by surviving spouse.
 You may be able to roll over tax free all or part of the CSRS, FERS, or TSP distribution you receive as the surviving spouse of a deceased employee or retiree.
 The rollover rules apply to you as if you were the employee or retiree.
 You generally can roll over the distribution into a qualified retirement plan or an IRA.
-An amount rolled over to a Roth IRA is not tax free.
+An amount rolled over to a Roth IRA is not tax free unless you are rolling over amounts from Roth contributions and its earnings.
 See Rollovers to Roth IRAs later.

-A distribution paid to a beneficiary other than the employee's surviving spouse is generally not an eligible rollover distribution.
+A distribution paid to a beneficiary other than the employee's surviving spouse is generally not an eligible roll-over distribution.
 However, see Rollovers by nonspouse beneficiary, next.